Resources for the Business Community

 - Towson University

 State of Maryland

-- Assessments and Taxation (SDAT) - Register/Qualify your business with the State of Maryland
+- State Department of Assessments and Taxation (SDAT) – Register or qualify your business with the State of Maryland

 Note: Non-compliance with SDAT can result in a delay in contract award or rejection of a bid.

-- Comptroller of Maryland (Comp) - Register your tax ID with the State of Maryland or File your State Income Tax
+- Comptroller of Maryland – Register your tax identification with the State of Maryland or file your state income tax

-- Maryland Judiciary - Learn what licenses need to be registered through the Clerk of the Circuit Court (i.e. traders license)
+- Maryland Judiciary – Learn what licenses need to be registered through the Clerk of the Circuit Court, such as a trader's license.

 - American Recovery

 - Internal Revenue Service